PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Description:**

-Working alongside a graduate student or faculty preceptor, precept assistants are responsible for helping students understand the solutions to a set of active learning exercises (e.g., Java programming exercises, worksheets).
-Precept assistants will help students working on these exercises and be available to answer questions or explain the course material.
+Precept assistants are responsible for helping students understand the solutions to a set of active learning exercises during precept (e.g., Java programming exercises, worksheets).
+You will work alongside a graduate student or faculty preceptor to help students work on these exercises and will answer questions regarding the course material.

-An ideal candidate is someone who can: Connect with a wide variety of students, encourage them to ask questions, and explain the course material in a variety of ways.
-If you can do this, while being enthusiastic and patient, you’d no doubt make an excellent precept assistant.
+A great precept assistant is enthusiastic and patient.
+They can connect with a wide variety of students, encouraging them to ask questions while explaining the course material in a variety of ways.

 A precept assistant may also be hired as a grader or as a COS Lab TA.